top of page

 I Solved My Genealogy Brick Wall

-Leveraging the power of the Same Name Rule Out Method to my genealogy brick wall research along with all of the other research, I'm confident I have broken through my barriers.
-Now all I have to do is to write up my final genealogy conclusions.
+Leveraging the power of the Same Name Rule Out Method to my genealogy brick wall research, along with all of the other research, I'm confident I have broken through my barriers.
+Now, all I have to do is write up my final genealogy conclusions.

-UPDATED Genealogy Research Notes - Click here to view and comment on the notes I've gathered thus far.
+UPDATED Genealogy Research Notes - Click the link to view and comment on the notes I've gathered thus far.

 Review the John Townley Brick Wall Series